sympy/sympy/doc/src/tutorial/manipulation.rst

 shall see in the next section, the printing order and the order in which things are stored internally need not be the same either.

+.. sidebar:: Quick Tip

+   The way an expression is represented internally and the way it is printed are often not the same.

 In general, an important thing to keep in mind when working with SymPy expression trees is this:  the internal representation of an expression and the way it is printed need not be the same.
 The same is true for the input form.
 If some